Sign up for Action Alerts

 A: Yes, this can happen but paid preparers are not the only resource they can turn to.
 The IRS helps people complete their tax returns through its Volunteer Income Tax Assistance Program (VITA).
 VITA offers free tax help to low- to moderate-income (generally, $52,000 and below) people.
 Certified volunteers sponsored by various organizations receive training to help prepare basic tax returns in communities across the country.
 VITA sites are generally located at community and neighborhood centers, libraries, schools, shopping malls, and other convenient locations.
 Most locations also offer free electronic filing.
 Our RESULTS group has talked with our local VITA program and we’d love to connected you to learn more!

-Q: I’ve heard that illegal immigrants are taking advantage of the Child Tax Credit?
+Q: I’ve heard that undocumented immigrants are taking advantage of the Child Tax Credit?

 Q: We need to simplify the tax code.
 Doesn’t this just make it more complicated?

-A: It’s true that our tax code is complicated, though realistically, Congress won’t be taking action on any major overhaul for at least a few years.
-In the meantime, we need to be protecting and expanding programs like these that have proven to be effective in lifting families out of poverty and creating economic growth.
+A: It is true that our tax code is complicated, but policies like the EITC ensure that our tax system helps struggling families make ends meet, instead of giving tax breaks to millionaires and billionaires.
+We need to be protecting and expanding programs like these that have proven to be effective in lifting families out of poverty and creating economic growth.

 It is also important, though, to protect tax files from predatory practices such as the Refund Anticipation Loan or fraudulent paid preparers, who take advantage of the complicated nature of the tax code.
 Changes have been made in recent years to tighten oversight.
 In addition, the IRS helps people complete their tax returns through its Volunteer Income Tax Assistance Program (VITA).
 VITA offers free tax help to low- to moderate-income (generally, $52,000 and below) people.
 VITA sites are generally located at community and neighborhood centers, libraries, schools, shopping malls, and other convenient locations.
 Most locations also offer free electronic filing.